 Coal India’s supply from Rajmahal mines in Jharkhand has fallen to 40,000 tonne a day from about 55,000 tonne.
 On a rainy day, the supply halves.
-At NTPC’s Farakka plant, stocks have plummeted to 4,000 tonne from 2.5 lakh tonne almost two months ago.
-At the Kahalgaon plant, stocks tumbled to 45,000 tonne from 5 lakh tonne two months ago, forcing the company to scale down generation levels to 60 per cent and 80 per cent at Farakka and Kahalgaon power plants respectively from around 90 per cent for both plants.
+At NTPC’s Farakka plant, stocks have plummeted to 4,000 tonne from 0.25 million tonne almost two months ago.
+At the Kahalgaon plant, stocks tumbled to 45,000 tonne from 0.5 million tonne two months ago, forcing the company to scale down generation levels to 60 per cent and 80 per cent at Farakka and Kahalgaon power plants, respectively from around 90 per cent for both plants.

 I wish to start pvc / pp electric wire unit in Delhi.
 What kind of information I can get if I subscribe for your magazine